-Three remarkable houses on three different Main Streets came up for sale last week.
-They’re all worth looking at.
-The first: The Barefoot-Tate House, 507 N. Main Street in Graham.
-What’s particularly wonderful about this one is that it’s a kit house manufactured by the Aladdin Company of Bay City, Michigan, and shipped to Graham to be assembled on site.
+What’s particularly wonderful about the Barefoot-Tate House, 507 N. Main Street in Graham, is that it’s a kit house manufactured by the Aladdin Company of Bay City, Michigan, and shipped to Graham to be assembled on site.
 (They also were referred to as “knock-down” houses; Aladdin used the term “Readi-Cut”).

 “Manufactured housing” meant something different 100 years ago compared to today.
 Aladdin houses were affordable but substantial structures, made to last and designed for a variety of neighborhoods.
 Aladdin was the first mail-order home company, established in 1906.
 Its competitors eventually included Sears, Montgomery Ward and, briefly after World War II, the late, lamented Lustron.

 The Barefoot-Tate House is the Aladdin “Colonial” model.
 The original price was about $1,895; the 2021 price is $285,000.
 It has 4 bedrooms and 2 1/2 bathrooms in 2,915 square feet, just $98 per square foot.
 The lot is 0.67 acre.
 Pictures with the listing indicate that it looks to be in great condition.
 It’s in Graham’s North Main Street Historic District on the National Register.

 “The two-story, five-bay, frame Colonial Revival house with three gabled dormers features scalloped cornice brackets, a semi-circular front portico supported by Doric columns, an exterior end brick chimney, and a one-story side porch, apparently enclosed at a later time,” the district’s NRHP nomination says.
 Sadly, vinyl siding and replacement windows have been added.